Your time in high school will go by quicker than you can imagine. Before you know it, you will have to make decisions about work or school.

 TIP: A portfolio will give you a leading edge in an interview because it showcases all your great work!

 - Try getting involved in different things so you can discover what you’re good at like volunteering, job shadowing, or joining school teams or clubs.

 TIP: Some of these experiences can be added to your portfolio!

 - Think about which post–secondary school you want to go to after high school.

 TIP: Explore schools and programs to find a post-secondary school that’s right for you!

 - Check admission requirements for the post–secondary school you’re considering and work towards meeting those.
-You can find these requirements by searching your program of choice on Educational Programs at OCCinfo, checking with your guidance counsellor's office or on the post–secondary school’s web site.
+You can find these requirements by searching your program of choice on Post-Secondary Programs at OCCinfo, checking with your guidance counsellor's office, or on the post–secondary school’s web site.